isomerpages/nlb-sure/_about-us/0b-sure-for-work.md

 <hr>
 **Our Trainers:**

 **Mervin Ang**
 Mervin is a versatile, engaging trainer and facilitator with over four years of training experience.
 He has conducted numerous talks and workshops on information literacy, fighting fake news and library resources for diverse audiences.

 **Damien Wang**
-Damien is a librarian with more than 18 years of experience in content creation and training.
+Damien is a librarian with more than 20 years of experience in content creation and training.
 A member of the S.U.R.E. team since its inception in 2012, he has delivered talks and conducted workshops about fake news and hoax websites, as well as tools and techniques to deal with them.

-**Carmen Wang**
-Carmen is an associate librarian experienced in doing both large and small scale outreaches promoting reading and literacy.
-She has conducted talks, workshops and training for audiences ranging from children to adults.